1. What makes you an expert in this region?

 Cyprus is known as the island of love and the mythical birthplace of the Goddess of Love – Aphrodite.
-No wonder when people visit for the first time they fall in love with this beautiful East Mediterranean island.
 The island is steeped in history, where many civilisations such as the Romans, Phoenicians, the Byzantine and Ottoman empires, have left their everlasting prints on its shores.

 3. And what makes people come back time and time again?